cl4cnam/funcSug/README.md

 - [the 'Breakout' code](https://github.com/cl4cnam/breakout/blob/main/breakout.fg)
 and [test it](https://cl4cnam.github.io/breakout/breakout.html).

 Don't look too hard at my syntax (I intend to change it into a pythonic syntax).
-Look instead at the structure of the code (https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg): One cannot follow this structure in usual programming language.
+Look instead at the [structure of the code](https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg): One cannot follow this structure in usual programming language.

 ### Note